The perfect 3-day Itinerary for Carmel, CA: A Weekend Getaway

 Time to explore!!

 The first full day is a great day to do the 17-Mile Drive – see the map here.
-You have two options – to actually drive it, or if you are a bit more active and have older kids you can take electric bike on the drive from Mad Dogs & Englishmen Bike shop – they have bikes with sidecars you can rent for kids and dogs!
+You have two options – to actually drive it, or if you are a bit more active and have older kids, you can take an electric bike on the drive from Mad Dogs & Englishmen Bike shop – they have bikes with sidecars you can rent for kids and dogs!
 A great way to explore the 17-mile drive.
-This drive has some of the most picturesque and amazing views you will ever see so be prepared to stop a lot and take lots of pictures.

 • Tide Pools at Seal Rock Creek – Check the tide charts to see when low tide is and try to visit during low tide -on one side of the street are tide pools by Ocean and the other side is a boardwalk to colorful Gingerbread house

-• Cypress look out point- some of the prettiest ocean waves crashing on rocks – and amazing for sunsets too if you are here later in the day
+• Cypress Lookout Point- some of the prettiest ocean waves crashing on rocks – and amazing for sunsets too, if you are here later in the day

 • The Lone Cypress – one of the top 10 most famous trees in the world – it has been on the side of the granite hill for over 250 years